serhan-yilmaz/MetO-Xplorer/README.md

 runGitHub("meto-xplorer", "serhan-yilmaz")
 ```

-Note that, this will require the relevant R packages.
-To install them, consider running the following in your R installation:
+Note that, this will require the relevant R packages to be installed on your system.
+For this purpose, run the following script in your R installation:
 ```
 if(!require("devtools"))
   install.packages("devtools")